edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 We start with a parameter: an array of section paths.
 We create a couple of empty arrays for storing information about our sections (which will later become ``Section`` objects in the database) and their contents.
 We iterate through the paths, loading each file to get its content.

-In the database we save the content as is, but when calling the embedding API, OpenAI suggests that all newlines should be replaced with a single space for the best results.
+In the database we will save the content as is, but when calling the embedding API, OpenAI suggests that all newlines should be replaced with a single space for the best results. ``contentTrimmed`` is the content with newlines replaced.
-``contentTrimmed`` is the content with newlines replaced.
-We push that onto our ``contents`` array and the un-trimmed content onto ``sections``, along with a token count obtained by calling the ``encode`` function imported from ``gpt-tokenizer`` and an empty array we will later replace with the actual embeddings.
+We push that onto our ``contents`` array and the un-trimmed content onto ``sections``, along with a token count (obtained by calling the ``encode`` function imported from ``gpt-tokenizer``) and an empty array we will later replace with the actual embeddings.

 Onto the next bit!